 From the AHA Activities column of the February 2007 Perspectives

-Editor’s Note: The AHA Council decided to seek ratification of the “Resolution on United States Government Practices Inimical to the Values of the Historical Profession” that was adopted at the AHA business meeting on January 6, 2007.
-In this connection, we are publishing the text of an explanatory note by them on the procedures that are being adopted.
+Editor's Note: The AHA Council decided to seek ratification of the "Resolution on United States Government Practices Inimical to the Values of the Historical Profession" that was adopted at the AHA business meeting on January 6, 2007.
+In this connection, we are publishing the text of a letter addressed to AHA President Barbara Weinstein and Executive Director Arnita A. Jones, and an explanatory note by them on the procedures that are being adopted.

 Dear President Weinstein and Director Jones,

 Greetings.
 I don't believe I have had the opportunity to meet either of you personally.
 As you may know, I am both an historian and a lawyer.
 I have been a member of the Steering Committee of Historians Against the War for three and a half years, and am a member of the American Historical Association.
 At the business meeting on January 6, 2007, I was the second to speak in support of the HAW resolution.
 However, I write as an individual.

 My letter is prompted by Barbara Weinstein's message to Margaret Power, January 9, 2007, and Arnita Jones's message to David Applebaum of about that same date.